bluesky66-dev/kibana/x-pack/plugins/security_solution/README.md

 To run the tests using the recommended docker image version you must have `docker` installed.
 The testing infrastructure will stand up a docker container using the image defined [here](../../test/fleet_api_integration/config.ts#L15)

-Make sure you're in the Kibana root directory.
+Make sure you're in the HyperSec Kibana root directory.

 #### Endpoint API Integration Tests